Anthony Cannon, MSD, Switzerland

-Live demonstration of automated loading and unloading systems
+- Live demonstration of automated loading and unloading systems (ALUS®)

-Demonstration of fully operative stationary and transfer cart system.
-Additionally, it will be possible to look at a multiple load/unload system with special features, including single row unloading and conveyance with clean-in-place functionality, and an isolator zone concept.
+Demonstration of fully operative stationary load/unload system.
+Additionally, it will be possible to look at a system with special features, including online moisture control and continuous traceability of primary packaging.

-Workshop tour including visit of shelf manufacturing area, freeze dryer testing as well as software development and simulation.
+- Workshop tour including visit of shelf manufacturing area, freeze dryer testing as well as simulation and system integration.

-This workshop will highlight new innovations of production freeze dryer and includes processing highly potent products, vial track and trace and technologies for controlled nucleation.
+This workshop will highlight new developments of production freeze dryer and includes technologies for controlled nucleation and continuous freeze drying.